Why Keep Chickens?

-Research shows that chickens allowed to roam freely and eat grass lay eggs that are higher in Omega-3 fatty acids and Vitamin E and at the same time lower in cholesterol than store-bought, too.
-(Think of your hair and skin...)
+Research shows that chickens allowed to roam freely and eat grass, lay eggs that are higher in Omega-3 fatty acids and Vitamin E. These eggs are lower in cholesterol than store-bought, too.
+(Think of your hair and skin…)

 Never buy fertilizer – buy chook food and watch them go.
 Chickens LOVE to range freely, and allowing them to do so kills the proverbial two birds with one stone: they’ll eat any garden pest they can get their beaks on and they’ll turn it all into treasure in the form of fertilizer.
 Say goodbye to toxic, costly pest control solutions and wasteful bags and bottles of store-bought fertilizer.
 Plus they mow as well – chickens love to eat grass and reduce the amount that you need to mow.

-Chickens can eat almost anything people can, and they adore "people food" -- so you can throw those unwanted leftovers into the chicken run.
+Chickens can eat almost anything people can, and they adore “people food” — so you can throw those unwanted leftovers into the chicken run.
 No more feeling guilty about letting them rot in the fridge or throwing them out!
-Watch out for the mouldy food and very salty food and either of these can make your chooks sick or can kill them.
+Watch out for the mouldy food and very salty food as either of these can make your chooks sick or can kill them.

 Great Compost Pile